JdGithub0112/jdportfolio/Python Projects/README.md

 ### Welcome to my GitHub Python Project Portfolio!
 This repository showcases my skills in data exploration and analysis using Python.

 #### Mushroom Project
-In the mushroom_analysis folder, you can find two .py files that perform data exploration and analysis on the Mushroom dataset.

 .py files: